hituro/hituro-makes-macros/storylets/README.md

 For a deeper description of what storylets are (and are not), see below.

+Credit is also due to Joshua Gram's [TinyQBN](https://github.com/JoshuaGrams/tiny-qbn) implementation for SugarCube which gave me much inspiration in writing my own.

 ### Installation ###

 Add the contents of [mqbn.js](mqbn.js) to your story Javascript.